SpacebusFrance/SpaceBusGame/doc/source/scenario.rst

     The following code produces a default step with a life time of 20 seconds, playing a hint sound ``hint`` at 10 seconds and waiting for button ``b_admin``  to be pushed.
-If the button is pressed, the task status is ``win`` and we play a sound ``victory``.
+If the button is pressed, the task status is ``win`` and we play_sfx a sound ``victory``.
 No sound is played if the task is lost, i.e. if the button is not pressed before 20 seconds.

     .. note:: if the step is fulfilled before the hint, the hint sound is not played, obviously